The only thing worse than having a job, is not having a job.

 But I know that you know that’s not true.

 Part of the problem when facing unemployment, especially longer gaps, is our tendency to operate under tunnel vision.
+It is important to go over all the michigan unemployment laws, so you can make sure that you continue to get your benefits.
 We get fixated on ONE job, ONE specialty, or ONE skill.
 But the reality is, we are good at a lot of things.
 We can perform well in a lot of environments.
 And we work well with a lot of people.
 The more opportunities we create for ourselves, the better our chances are of moving past this unemployment phase and moving into adult life.
 You are only making it harder for yourself by chasing a limited amount of opportunities due to fear or insecurity.

 Do not talk yourself out of applying for a job because you think you’re not qualified.
 That’s not your decision to make.
 That’s the company’s.
 So cast that net as wide as you possibly can.